CF Global Regulatory Disclosures

 In certain financial instruments, there may only be one execution venue, and in executing a trade in such circumstances we shall presume that we have provided the best possible result in respect of these types of financial instruments.

 Fees and Inducements

-The fees that CFG charge the client are detailed in the client’s Terms and Conditions and don’t vary regarding execution venue.
+The fees that CFG charge the client are detailed in a client commission schedule mutually agreed prior to trading.
 CFG receive no inducements from any execution venue.

 Review & Monitoring

-As part of the monitoring process, CFG have access to sophisticated Transaction Cost Analysis (TCA) analytics, currently supplied by LiquidMetrix (but this could be subject to change) to aid the reviewing and monitoring process.
+As part of CFG’s regular monitoring process, CFG have access to sophisticated Transaction Cost Analysis (TCA) analytics, currently supplied by LiquidMetrix (subject to change) to aid the reviewing and monitoring process.
 CFG, if requested, can produce these TCA reports to show the quality of execution and process.

 Executing brokers used by CFG within the European Economic area (other than EEA member states who have not yet implemented the Best Execution rules of MiFID II) are required to have their own execution arrangements that enable CFG to comply with this policy.
 CFG will assess and where necessary seek appropriate assurances as to whether these brokers are meeting obligations regarding execution quality.
 CFG will also assess and seek assurance that brokers in other jurisdictions are consistently providing quality execution.

 CFG will review this policy whenever a material event occurs that affects or contributes to the Best Execution outcome.
 Should no such event occur, the review will take place at least on an annual basis.
 Our most updated policy is available our website at www.cfglobal.com